OSU-NLP-Group/AutoSDT/README.md

 ## Disclaimer

 AutoSDT creates tasks based on open-source code and data, and we respect the creators’ ownership and intellectual property.
 We have made our best effort to ensure that the repositories included in AutoSDT-5K have permissive licenses allowing for academic use.
-We provide more details in Appendix G.
+We provide more details in Appendix G in the paper.

 We ensure that all 1325 repositories composing the final tasks in AutoSDT-5K allow for non-proprietary use.
 We list the licenses and the number of corresponding repositories in the following table: